lightning/bolts/03-transactions.md

 To redeem the HTLC, the HTLC-success transaction is used as detailed below.

-## HTLC-Timeout and HTLC-Success Transaction
+## HTLC-Timeout and HTLC-Success Transactions
 These HTLC transactions are almost identical, except the HTLC-Timeout transaction is timelocked.
 This is also the transaction which can be spent by a valid penalty transaction.

 * version: 2